LumoSQL/archive1-LumoSQL-on-github/doc/prior-art.md

 # List of Just a Few SQLite Encryption Projects

-Encryption is a problem with SQLite.
+Encryption is a major problem for SQLite.
 There are no official implementations in open source, althought the APIs are documented (apparently by an SCM mistake years ago?).
 This means that there are many implementations, some of them incompatible and several of them very popular.
 None appear to have received encryption certification (?) and none seem to publish test results to reassure users about compatibility with upstream or with the file format.

 | Project | Last modified | Description |
 | ------- | ------------- | ----------- |